tmforum-oda/oda-canvas/usecase-library/UC0XX-Component-Vault.md

   the ServiceAccount, the URL to the Canvas-Vault and the private vault name.
 * The Component-Implementation communicates via localhost with the SideCar using a simple API.
   It needs no knowledge about JWT, &lt;CIID&gt; and Canvas-Vault-URL.
+* An optional token negotiation was added to secure the localhost communication.
+  Any other auth method might serve as well.
+  The purpose is to avoid grabbing the secret from a container shell by calling the localhost endpoint of the SideCar.

 ## Sequence Diagram